 S.D.
-Gov. Noem Defends Ban Of Abortion Pill
+Gov. Noem Defends Ban of Abortion Pill

 "It's something that should be under the supervision of a medical doctor and it is something in South Dakota that we've made sure happens that way at the state level," she said.

-“What the Supreme Court said was that the Constitution does not give a woman the right to have an abortion,” she asserted.
-“That means that in each state they will make the decision how they handle these situations. …in South Dakota we've already had a bill passed that set on telemedicine abortions, that we don't believe it should be available, because it is a dangerous situation for those individuals without being medically supervised by a physician.”
+"What the Supreme Court said was that the Constitution does not give a woman the right to have an abortion," she asserted.
+"That means that in each state they will make the decision how they handle these situations … in South Dakota we've already had a bill passed ... on telemedicine abortions, that we don't believe it should be available, because it is a dangerous situation for those individuals without being medically supervised by a physician."

 Pressed that the pill has approval of the Food and Drug Administration, Noem said the delivery should be under the supervision of a doctor.